 Notice that durability isn’t directly an advantage of a thicker laminate.
 I say directly because impact resistant and more forgiving in installation can have some impact on how durable your floor is.

-The last point is important because one of the biggest issues with laminate is how level the floor beneath it is.
+The last point is important because one of the biggest issues with laminate is how level is the floor beneath it.
 If there are imperfections, the laminate installation can come apart over time.

 How thick should laminate flooring be?